MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0003-previousversionnotfound.md

 This rule validates that the version of the extension specified as a baseline for detecting breaking changes can be found in the package cache folder.

-### Setting up the AppSourceCop to detect breaking changes
+### Setting up AppSourceCop to detect breaking changes

-In order to setup the AppSourceCop to detect breaking changes, the version of the extension used as a baseline must be specified in the `AppSourceCop.json` using the `version` property.
+In order to set up AppSourceCop to detect breaking changes, the version of the extension used as a baseline must be specified in the AppSourceCop.json file using the `version` property.
 The version specified is the exact version against which the breaking changes are validated.
-It is also possible to specify the `name` and the `publisher` of the extension in the AppSourceCop.json.
+It is also possible to specify the `name` and the `publisher` of the extension in the AppSourceCop.json file.

 For example:
 ```